What Types Of Red Wine Are Dry

 Pinot Noir is a delicate red wine grape that can produce both dry and fruity wines.
 When crafted as a dry wine, it exhibits flavors of red berries, earthiness, and a smooth texture.
 Pinot Noir is often praised for its versatility, as it can be enjoyed on its own or paired with a wide range of dishes, including roasted chicken or salmon.

-See also What Is Merlot Wine
+See also What Color Is Cabernet Sauvignon

 3. Merlot